 Not all turfs contain lead and our friends at the Center for Environmental Health test turfs for free!
 Find out how to submit a sample here.

 Interested in stopping an artificial turf from being built in your community?

 Five tips to get started:

 - Host an informational meeting with other concerned parents and community members.
 Bring information on the health and environmental threats associated with artificial turfs to educate the group.

 - Set up a meeting with the school or local park board to voice your opposition.
 Bring in a small group of concerned citizens to talk through the health and environmental issues with the turf.
 Be sure to give the decision makers information on the health and environmental threats from these turfs and offer to work together on any issues around maintaining a grass

-- Offer solutions for pesticide free grass field maintenance.
+- Offer solutions for pesticide-free green and healthy lawn.
 There is a wealth of information and many success stories of schools who have kept their grass fields and used integrated pest management systems to decrease or eliminate the use of pesticides.